bethanyalicehall/e-commerce-ms4/README.md

 ### **As a new user I want ...**
 - To understand what the sites purpose is immediately.
-- To be able to register to become a member, to view extra parts of the site and have the ability to leave comments on     posts
+- To be able to register to become a member, giving me the ability to leave comments on posts
 - To easily browse products, add items to my bag, checkout securely, and receive an email confirmation of my purchase
 - To be able to search the site to see if a certain product is available.
 - To see if a particular product is out of stock

 ### **As a returning user I want ...**
 - To have my details saved so that checkout is quicker.
-- To be able to update my details if they have changed, e.g. address
+- To be able to update my details if they have changed, e.g. address.
 - To be able to view my order history, so if i want to order the same product again, i know exactly which one it was.